Humany/humany-docs/widgets/styling-v4/inline/readme.md

 - **Contact method selector** - `humany-contact-selector`

     Levels of contact method categories.
 If selected category has sub categories, those categories will be displayed in another level.
-    If not the contact methods within the selected category will be display in a contact method list.
+    If not, the contact methods within the selected category will be displayed in a contact method list.

     *Looks differently depending on the chosen theme.*